MedRachy/likdom-api/README.md

-# Backend API for Likdom's mobile application and admin panel.
+# Likdom Backend: Mobile API Service & Admin Panel Web Application.
 [Hackathon Winner – Digital Solutions for Domestic Services in Morocco.](https://www.linkedin.com/posts/medrachy_domesticemployees-morocco-hackathon-activity-6810628329696198657-QjYo?utm_source=share&utm_medium=member_desktop&rcm=ACoAACZzI_MBNDvXyL2a6XSIMZfEihlD7pdJ_8Y)
 ## 📌 Project Overview
 Likdom is a startup aimed at driving the digitization of domestic services through a mobile application designed for both individuals and professionals.
 Initially focusing on cleaning services, the platform plans to expand to include other domestic services in the future.